wmora/wmora.github.io/about.md

 display_ad: false
 display_donate: false
 ---
 I am all about software development, having worked in numerous projects with a wide range of technologies.
-I currently work at [MercadoLibre.com](http://www.mercadolibre.com) and work on personal projects in my spare time.
 I share as much knowledge as time lets me.

 You can contact me at: